Reaction: a long-chain acyl-CoA + 2 NADPH + 2 H+ = a long-chain alcohol + 2 NADP+ + CoA

 Systematic name: NADPH:long-chain acyl-CoA reductase

-Comments: The enzyme has been characterized from the plant Simmondsia chinensis (jojoba).
+Comments: The enzyme has a wide distribution and is found in bacteria, plants, fungi, and animals.
 The alcohol is formed by a four-electron reduction of fatty acyl-CoA.
 Although the reaction proceeds through an aldehyde intermediate, a free aldehyde is not released.
-The recombinant enzyme was shown to accept saturated and mono-unsaturated fatty acyl-CoAs of 16 to 22 carbons.
+Enzymes from different sources vary in their chain-length preference. cf. EC 1.2.1.108, alcohol-forming fatty acyl-CoA reductase (NADH).

 References: